 His latest book is L’ impossi preneurs: A Hopeful Journey Through Tomorrow, a light-hearted and deadly serious book to spark conversations among global citizens.
 In a brighter future, we all live more meaningful lives, governments invest in people and sustainable progress, and technology serves humans.
 Visit Press-Kit to learn more.

 Gregory Olson founded strategy and design firm Delightability, LLC. with the belief that if you delight customers then success will follow.
 He believes that we all have the potential to do better, as individuals, organizations, and communities, but sometimes we need a little help.
-Gregory also serves as a volunteer board member for Oikocredit Northwest, a support association for social investor and financial institution, Oikocredit International.
+Gregory also has served as a volunteer board member for Oikocredit Northwest, a support association for social investor and financial institution, Oikocredit International.